 It would not due to let a fellow servant of Arken to rot in eternal damnation so an attempt must be made to recover him.

 Plate 1: Sir Hiffin prepared a rope to lower himself into the darkness below.
 Squire Mugabe began to moan pitiously and beat himself about the head and chest.
-Knowing the Atem to be an emotional people, Sir Hiffin stopped to inquire the source of the squire's anguish.
+Knowing the Atem to be an emotional people, Sir Hiffin stopped to inquire the source of the squire's anguish."Oh Sir Hiffin," Mugabe cried, "You are too valuable to go first into that chamber of horrors.
+If you are lost, who will lead us?"

 Touched by the young lads concerns and natural fear of being left leaderless, Sir Hiffin allowed Squire Mugabe to scout the way ahead.
 It was a good opportunity for the lad to prove himself.